 Capital assets shall be recorded and reported at their historical costs.
-Historical cost include the vendor's invoice (less the value of any trade-in), plus sales tax, initial installation cost (excluding in-house labor), modifications, attachments, accessories or apparatus necessary to make the asset usable and render it into service.
-Historical costs also include ancillary charges such as freight and transportation charges, site preparation costs and professional fees.
+Historical cost includes the vendor's invoice (less the value of any trade-in), plus sales tax, initial installation cost (excluding in-house labor), modifications, attachments, accessories, or apparatus necessary to make the asset usable and render it into service.
+Historical costs also include ancillary charges such as freight and transportation charges, site preparation costs, and professional fees.
+Capital assets donated should be recorded at acquisition value at the time of donation.